The Selection Process for Advanced Leadership Fellows

 Candidates for the fellowship are asked to submit an expression of interest and a C.V., resume or bio at the “Introduce Yourself” section of the Advanced Leadership website at their earliest convenience.
 (Candidates can also mail in information to the Advanced Leadership Fellowship Office, but it is essential to submit a C.V., resume, or professional bio).

 Candidates for appointment as Advanced Leadership Fellows are considered in four rounds.
 Although a few leaders of unusual distinction might also be invited at other times at the discretion of the Chair and Faculty Selection Committee.
-The deadlines for candidates for the 2014 Fellowship year are:
+The deadlines for candidates for the 2015 A.L.
+Fellowship year are:

 Decision Round Date for Submission of Expression of Interest and C.V.

-The chances of selection are greatest in the earlier rounds, as the number of places for Advanced Leadership Fellows is limited.
-The Advanced Leadership Fellowship Office is available to answer questions regarding the submission of the expression of interest and other materials.
+The chances of selection are greatest in the earlier rounds, as the number of places for Advanced Leadership Fellows is limited and the number of inquiries continues to increase.
+The A.L.
+Fellowship Office is available to answer questions regarding the submission of an expression of interest and other materials.
 Please contact John_Kendzior@harvard.edu or directly at +1 617 496 2452 with any questions.
-The staff’s goal is to provide information and make the process as simple and easy as possible.
+Our goal is to provide helpful information at all stages in the process.

 Next Steps in the Selection Process

-Following a careful review of the initial information submitted by the deadlines above, the Advanced Leadership Fellowship Office will contact those candidates whose accomplishments indicate a potential match with the nature of the fellowship and expectations for fellows.
-A candidate will then be asked to complete a Letter of Interest which explains interests, aspirations, and motivations for pursuing the fellowship.
-Some candidates will be invited to visit the Harvard campus, speak with the Advanced Leadership team, and interview with a member of the Advanced Leadership faculty.
-A faculty interview is required of all finalists for the Fellowship and can be conducted by telephone or skype, if the candidate is unable to travel to campus in the desired timeframe.
+Following a careful review of the initial information submitted by the deadlines above, the Advanced Leadership Initiative will contact those candidates whose accomplishments indicate a potential match with the nature of the A.L.
+Fellowship and expectations for A.L.
+Fellows.
+Some candidates will be asked to complete a Letter of Interest which further describes their interests, aspirations, and motivations for pursuing the A.L.
+Fellowship.
+As we continue our conversations, a number of candidates will be invited to visit the Harvard campus, speak with the Advanced Leadership team, and meet with a member of the Advanced Leadership faculty.
+A faculty conversation is required of all Finalists for the A.L.
+Fellowship and may be conducted by telephone or video meeting, if the candidate is unable to travel to campus in the desired timeframe.

-Each decision round, a group of finalists will have their professional dossiers presented for consideration by the Faculty Selection Committee.
-Finalists presented for Committee review are asked to first confirm that they possess the known ability to accept, fund, and join the AL Fellowship if invited to do so, and that they meet the high ethical standards of Harvard.
+Each decision round, a group of Finalists will have their dossiers presented for consideration by the Faculty Selection Committee.
+Finalists presented for Committee review are asked to first confirm that they have the ability to accept, fund, and join the A.L.
+Fellowship if invited to do so, and that they meet the high ethical standards of Harvard.
+Program costs for the A.L.
+Fellowship are comparable to a year of graduate study at a peer institution.

-Within the weeks following the review of dossiers, finalists will be informed of their status, and a number may be invited to become an Advanced Leadership Fellow.
+Within the weeks following the Faculty's review of dossiers, Finalists will be informed of their status, and a number may be invited to become an Advanced Leadership Fellow.
 Strong candidates may be put on a “Hold” status pending the review of the broader pool.
-A small group of individuals may be placed on a waiting list, and notified of their final status as soon as possible.
+A small group of individuals may be placed on a waiting list.
+Candidates placed on the waiting list will be notified of their status as soon as final information is available, which may occur shortly before the start of the next year's program.